How to Paint House Doors

 The parts of a raised-panel door are pictured here and include: the rails, stiles, and panels.
 The door rails are the cross members, including the top and bottom as well as the cross pieces dividing the middle.

 The stiles are the pieces that run vertically and include the small pieces between the panels and the two long pieces on the sides.
 The side stiles run from the top to the bottom of the door to tie the rails, center stiles, and panels together.

 The panels are the inset squares or rectangles.
 In old doors, the panels are separate pieces of wood that fit into a groove cut along the edge of the rails and stiles.
 These door panels are designed to float in the frame as the wood expands and contracts with the moisture and temperature changes in the surrounding atmosphere.

 Over time, movement in a door panel can cause the paint film to crack around the border.
 Many people make the mistake of caulking these cracks to hide them.
 The problem with caulking around a raised panel is it only creates a more unsightly caulk cracking problem.
 The best way to deal with cracking paint around a raised panel is to fill it with more paint, not caulk.
 If you have cracking caulk around the panels in your raised-panel door, you should scrape it off completely, sand it to smooth the wood, and then repaint the door giving extra attention to the panel borders to fill them well with paint.

 Preparation to Paint a Door

 Remove the door handle to make sanding and painting easier.
-Prep a previously painted door by sanding with 120 sandpaper.
+Prep a previously painted door by sanding with 120 or 220 sandpaper.
 Start at the top and sand each segment of the door.
-If you're repainting over latex paint, sand very lightly.
+If you're repainting over latex paint, use 220 paper and sand very lightly.
 Being too rough with the surface will cause the paint to curl up, not sand off.
 You just want to lightly scuff up the surface of latex paint to prepare it for a new coat.